Quotes by US Presidents on Islam

 Lauren Booth, British journalist, sister-in-law of Tony Blair, the former Prime Minister of Britain interviewed by Hasan Rahim for The American Muslim.
 She accepted Islam in 2010.

-"[The Quran is] a magna carta for women!"
+"It's (referring to the Koran) a magna carta for women!"
 “The Koran makes it clear that women are equal in spirituality, worth and education.
 What everyone forgets is that Islam is perfect; people are not."

 Yvonne Ridley, British journalist in "A Muslim in the family" BBC News, May 1, 2004 & "Articles of faith" The Guardian, February 24, 2004.
 She accepted Islam in 2003.